5 days

 Day 5: Ho Chi Minh

-Take an early morning boat trip to the bustling floating market, and visit handicraft villages and the Cai Be market on land.
+In the morning, we take a boat trip on the Mekong river and visit handicraft villages.
 After the boat trip, cycle to Cai Lay and along the way discover the gardens of Longan (Dragon eyes).
 We continue cycling to My Tho and visit the ornamental Khmer pagoda of Vinh Trang.
-Later shuttle to your hotel in Saigon or the airport.

 Ready to plan your adventure?
 Download a print-ready detailed itinerary.